 No published method can find clothed people wearing unknown clothing in arbitrary configurations in complex images reliably, though, as we shall see, there is reason to believe that this situation will change.
 The first standard approach to this problem involves matching to one or a family of templates, which might use either spatial or temporal information (or both).
-We review this area in section ??.
+We review this area in section 4.1.1 and section 4.1.2.
 The second standard approach is to identify parts of a person and then reasoning about an assembly of these parts to identify the person.
-We distinguish between two types of method, according to the type of part: First, one may use parts that are semantic in origin ("arms", "legs", "faces", and so on), and we review this approach in section ??.
-Second, one may use parts that are defined by statistical criteria (for example, they form a good codebook for representing the image of the person), and we review this approach in section ??.
+We distinguish between two types of method, according to the type of part: First, one may use parts that are semantic in origin ("arms", "legs", "faces", and so on), and we review this approach in section 4.1.3.
+Second, one may use parts that are defined by statistical criteria (for example, they form a good codebook for representing the image of the person), and we review this approach in section 4.1.4.